dpv927/archcraft.cfg/README.md

 </h1>
 <br>

-This repository contains a color theme mainly designed for Archcraft, an Archlinux distribution.
+This repository contains various color themes mainly designed for Archcraft, an Archlinux distribution.
-Below you can find a guide to install this theme on your system and apply it, as well as the color theme for GTK and system icons.
+Below you can find a guide to install this theme on your system and apply them, as well as the color theme for GTK and system icons.

 ## Table of Contents

+- <a href="#available-themes">Available themes</a>
 - <a href="#installing-the-theme">Installing the theme</a>
 - <a href="#installing-the-gtk-theme">Installing the GTK theme</a>
 - <a href="#installing-the-icon-theme">Installing the icon theme</a>
 - <a href="#changing-the-lockscreen">Changing the lockscreen</a>
 - <a href="#applying-the-theme">Applying the theme</a>
 - <a href="#license">License</a>

+## Available themes
+- <a href="themes/onedark">Onedark</a>
+- <a href="themes/catppuccin">Catppuccin</a>

 ## Installing the theme